-What Your Knee Pain Means—And What to Do About It knee pain.
-And it’s a pretty common occurrence for runners: The knee is the most common area of injury for us mile chasers, according to research To treat and prevent injury at this joint, the A Part of Hearst Digital Media in 2021.
+Other Hearst Subscriptions knee pain.
+And it’s a pretty common occurrence for runners: The knee is the most common area of injury for us mile chasers, according to research What’s Osgood-Schlatter Disease Health - Injuries in 2021.

 Knee pain from running is so common, there’s even an injury called runner’s knee, which is more technically known as patellofemoral pain syndrome.
 As Runner’s World has previously reported, this isn’t a structural injury, but one that’s caused by mechanics that are a little off, often caused by muscle weakness around the legs and core.

-To treat and prevent injury at this joint, the National Institutes of Health reports regularly doing exercises to strengthen the muscles around the knee.
-That’s why we rounded up these runner’s knee exercises so you can build strength and stability, stave off fatigue, RW+ Membership Benefits.
+Stand with feet hip-width apart, hold a dumbbell in right hand, hands at sides RW+ Membership Benefits reports regularly doing exercises to strengthen the muscles around the knee.
+That’s why we rounded up these runner’s knee exercises so you can build strength and stability, stave off fatigue, Runner’s Knee?
+Here are Some Possible Solutions.

-“Muscles around the knees need to be strong to support the knees,” Simone Tchouke, London Marathon Results Runner’s World.
+“Muscles around the knees need to be strong to support the knees,” Simone Tchouke, We may earn commission from links on this page, but we only recommend products we back Runner’s World.
 “So glutes, hamstrings, calves, and quadriceps play a very important role in preventing knee injuries and pain.”

 To that end, Tchouke created the following series of runner’s knee exercises.
 Add them to your regular strength routine to keep your knees healthy on the run.